-Adrian is available as a consultant on particular engineering topics within his skill set.
+Adrian is available as a consultant on particular engineering topics.

 Having established from ground up, a small business designing and manufacturing racing cars and racing car parts, there is much experience in this field.
 The mix of engineering and entrepreneurial skills were forced into the competitive world of motor sport for thirty years and during this time Reynard Racing Cars grew into the largest racing car company the world had ever seen.